-Open Access for Research Impact: SFI (Plan S) Compliance
+Open Access: SFI (Plan S) Compliance

 Science Foundation Ireland Open Access Policy

 SFI now requires all peer-reviewed articles and conference proceedings submitted for publication after 1st January 2021 to be made openly accessible immediately from the date of publication with a CC BY licence.
 This requirement also applies to other funding agencies that have endorsed cOAlition S / Plan S e.g. Wellcome Trust.

 All academic books (e.g. monographs, book chapters) should be made openly available as soon as possible but no later than 12 months from the publication date.
 An appropriate CC licence can be selected by the author e.g. CC BY ND.

 SFI requests that researchers should include the CC-BY Rights Retention language provided in SFI's Open Access Policy (bullet point G) on all manuscripts submitted for publication, regardless of the publication venue.

 Routes to Compliance

 There are three main routes through which you can comply with SFI's Open Access policy: